iotile/coretools/doc/source/tutorials/streaming-data.rst

 cloud.

 .. important::
-    Readings sent in Individual reports cannot be stored persistently in iotile.cloud since they do not contain the required unique reading identifiers to allow the cloud to deduplicate readings received from multiple sources.  **They are only used for transmitting emphemeral, realtime data.**
+    Readings sent in Individual reports cannot be stored persistently in iotile.cloud since they do not contain the required unique reading identifiers to allow the cloud to deduplicate readings received from multiple sources.  **They are only used for transmitting ephemeral, realtime data.**

 The second major report format is the `SignedListReport`.
 Signed list reports,